 - Time and place of death. (some include cause of death)

 - Funeral, memorial and burial arrangements

-If you have chosen a charity or good cause to receive donations in memory of your loved one, this can also be mentioned.
+You can mention a charity or good cause to receive donations in memory.
 You would write this by saying “in lieu of flowers, please send donations to (Name of Charity)”

 - Check the funeral date and time

 - Instructions for making donations are correct

 - Obituary notices will generally include more details of the person, together with their life and achievements in more depth

 It is becoming more popular to use the internet to post an announcement.
 This is usually on the pages of an online newspaper or on a social networking website.